Volunteer Abroad Blog

 Experience Ecuador with Spirit volunteers through our blog!
 All of our scholarship recipients document their volunteer experiences through a travel blog - experience Ecuador through their weekly blog posts each summer!

 Audrey O'Connell, of Downers Grove, Illinois, studies graphic design with a minor in Spanish at Loyola University New Orleans.
-She hopes her time in Ecuador will give her a better understanding of different cultures and improve her Spanish speaking abilities.
+Her goals for her time in Ecuador were to gain a better understanding of different cultures and improve her Spanish speaking abilities.
 While studying at Loyola University New Orleans, Audrey is project leader for Loyola's community service club.
 After she graduates she hopes to do something in the graphic design field that supports travel and volunteer work.

 Molly Finnelly, of Lemont, Illinois, is a social work major at Illinois State University.
 She volunteered at Fundacion A.B.C. senior center in Quito, Ecuador, utilizing her skills with local residents in need of a meal and socialization.